AKloc/BookNotes/Devops for Dummies.md

 	- Create four or five INDIVIDUALS.
 With names, jobs, genders, salaries, locations.
 Build using these individuals as a lens.

 **Development**
-- Document architecture decisions, including why you DON'T do ce
+- Document architecture decisions, including why you DON'T do certain things, in a .md file called "Architecture Decisions" in the code.
+- Keep people in marginalized groups

 **What can I do with this?**
 - I have to use "inertia" more.